yuanyi1029/cs50/Projects/Final_Project/final/README.md

 This is my capstone project for CS50W.
 Finance Tracker is a simple web application built for users to document their financial activity as well as further understand their own spending habits and financial activity.

+### :man_astronaut: &nbsp; Show your support

 ## Distinctiveness and Complexity
-The idea for this project stemmed from receiving red envelopes from my relatives during the Lunar New Year because it would be much easier to document my earnings `:money_mouth_face:`.
+The idea for this project stemmed from receiving red envelopes from my relatives during the Lunar New Year because it would be much easier to document my earnings :joy: .

 ## What’s contained in each file you created.